 Now, before you start thinking that your company is doomed to fail if you stay in charge, don’t worry.
 You don’t need to leave your business for it to grow.
 You just need to let go of the things you likely don’t want to do anyway – but that are absolutely necessary.

 This is freeing!
 You can and should focus on the things you’re best at, whether it’s strategy, marketing, business development, art, or science.
-You are a creator.
-Delegate the rest.
-Make room for the people you hire to do their jobs.
+You are a creator; delegate the rest and make room for the people you hire to do their jobs.
 That’s called leverage.
-That’s called scaling.
+And that’s called scaling.

-If you’re faced with this problem, it’s a quality problem to have!
+If you’re faced with this, it’s a quality problem to have!
 Congratulations!
-If your organizations needs have outgrown your skills and interests, it’s only because you’ve made it so.
-Good on ya!
+If your organization’s needs have outgrown your skills and interests, it’s only because you’ve made it so.
+Good on you!